Accepting PhD Students

 ACADEMIC INTERESTS

-Community-based approaches to conservation and environmental governance; development practices and practitioners; equality, gender and social inclusion and environmental justice; reflective and embodied learning; political ecology; qualitative research; Nepal, Scotland and beyond
+Community-based approaches to conservation and environmental governance; development practices and practitioners; equality, gender and social inclusion and environmental justice; politics of care/care ethics; reflective and embodied learning; political ecology; qualitative research; Nepal, Northumberland, Scotland and beyond.

 Sam is a feminist political ecologist committed to environmental and social justice.
 She is a Senior Lecturer in Environment and Developmentat the University of Edinburgh, where she engages with amazing students whilst helping to run the MSc in Environment and Development.
-Her research explores the social relations involved in conservation and the politics of environment and development initiatives.
-Having trained in ecology and worked in conservation around the world for 10 years before returning to academia to complete a PhD, Sam is committed to building meaningful relationships with practitioners.
-Her academic interests have evolved around a number of themes:
+Her research explores the role of care in nature-society relations, critical reflective learning for social justice, social relations involved in conservation and the politics of environment and development initiatives.
+Having trained in ecology and worked in conservation around the world for 10 years before returning to academia to complete a PhD, Sam is committed to building meaningful relationships with practitioners (hence running the Edinburgh Environment and Development Network alongside Clare Barnes).

 TEACHING & ADMINISTRATIVE ROLES